The Nut Job: Soundtrack

 The film's score was composed by Paul Intson.
 The soundtrack was released on January 17, 2014.

+Other media

 Sequel

 On January 23, 2014, The Nut Job 2 was announced, with an initial release date of January 15, 2016.
 On April 11, 2016, the release date was pushed back to May 19, 2017.
 Will Arnett, Gabriel Iglesias, Jeff Dunham, Katherine Heigl and Maya Rudolph reprised their roles.
 The film details the park animals banding together to prevent a crooked mayor from bulldozing Liberty Park and replacing it with a dangerous amusement park.
 On May 25, 2016, Heitor Pereira was hired to score the film.
 On July 5, 2016, Jackie Chan joined the cast as territorial street mouse gang leader Mr. Feng.

-In December 2016, the film was pushed back to August 11, 2017.
+Possible television series

+In February 2019, it was announced that a television series based on the film titled Nut Jobs! was in the early stages of development.